lilla-nemeth/chitchat/README.md

 ## Note

 The app is under construction, even works as intended.
-Initially it was just a test project to create a chat app quickly.
+Initially, it was just a test project to create a chat app quickly.
 Now I think that it deserves more e.g database with ORM, authentication and so on...

 ## Description